-Goal 4: Build an Equitable and Just Pedestrian Network
+An Equitable and Just Pedestrian Network

 The fourth goal of the Pedestrian Master Plan addresses racial equity and social justice.
 In 2019, the Montgomery County Council passed Bill 27-19 to establish a racial equity and social justice program.
 The bill amended County Code Section 33A-14 and requires the Planning Board to "consider the impact of the plan on racial equity and social justice in the county."